-As featured by The Telegraph: Forget the Thames, the only way was Essex for Caesar
+As featured by The Telegraph, May 2019: Forget the Thames, the only way was Essex for Caesar

 Two thousand years ago Julius Caesar came, saw and conquered southern Britain, but just where he landed and the precise routes his army marched through the south of the country have never been firmly established.
 Numerous sites have been suggested for the Roman landings of 55BC and 54BC, yet, remarkably, the exact locations of the first major events in recorded British history remain undiscovered – until now.

 After years of careful analysis, Roger Nolan has painstakingly traced not only the places where the Romans landed, but he has also discovered four temporary marching camps Caesar’s army built as it drove up from the south coast in pursuit of the British tribal leader, Cassivellaunus.

 This advance took Caesar across the Thames to Cassivellaunus’ stronghold at Wheathampstead in present-day Hertfordshire.
 These marching camps are placed almost equidistant from each other and, most importantly, are in a straight line between the coast and Wheathampstead.